zulip/zulip/templates/zerver/help/about-streams-and-topics.md

 **topics**.

 ## About streams
 On Zulip, users communicate with each other in group chats by sending messages to streams, which are similar to conversation threads.

 Streams are either:

 * **Public** - Public streams are for open discussions.
-All users can subscribe to public streams and discuss topics there.
 Any Zulip user can join any public stream in the organization, and they can view the complete message history of any public stream without joining the stream.
 * **Private** - Private streams are for confidential discussions and are only visible to users who've been invited to subscribe to them.
 Users who are not members of a private stream cannot subscribe to the stream, and they also cannot read or send messages to the stream.

 Users are subscribed to specific streams in the organization by default, such as the [#announce](the-announce-stream) stream.
 Users can easily [view messages](/help/view-messages-from-a-stream) from a specific stream; in addition, they can [browse](/help/browse-and-join-streams#browse-streams) their stream subscriptions using the Zulip stream browser.